Paris, Texas (film): Legacy

 The rock band U2 cited Paris, Texas as an inspiration for its album The Joshua Tree.
 The bands Travis and Texas both took their names from the film, as did the hiphop duo Paris Texas.
 The name of the 2024 album paris paris, texas texas by More Eaze, Glass, and pardo also references the film.
 Musicians Kurt Cobain and Elliott Smith said it was their favorite film.

 The film has influenced later directors, including David Robert Mitchell, who made It Follows (2014), saying the aesthetics in its framing and composition were instructive.
 According to Wes Anderson, the photographs of the dead wife in The Royal Tenenbaums were inspired by Wenders's home movie scene.
 Sam Mendes has cited Paris, Texas as a major inspiration, calling it one of his "seminal film moments".

-In 1986, the photographs Wenders took on his location scout for Paris, Texas were exhibited at the Centre Georges Pompidou in Paris, France, under the title Written in the West.
+In 1986, the photographs Wenders took on his location scout for Paris, Texas were exhibited at the Centre Pompidou in Paris, France, under the title Written in the West.
 In 2000, they were published in a book also titled Written in the West, with additional material in Written in the West, Revisited in 2015.